chef/chef-web-docs/content/cloud_security.md

 ### Mitigate Operating System Misconfigurations and Vulnerabilities

 Chef provides premium content that hardens your host operating systems (OS) in the cloud-native environments to mitigate host security misconfigurations and vulnerabilities.
-Using Chef's premium content, you can scan the host operating systems for compliance with benchmarks, such as CIS or DISA-STIG, by running the corresponding profiles.
+Using Chef's premium content, you can scan the host OS for compliance with benchmarks, such as CIS or DISA-STIG, by running the corresponding profiles.
 In addition, Chef provides CIS security benchmarks for operating systems such as RHEL, SUSE Linux, CentOS Linux, Debian, and Ubuntu for your container hosts.

 ### Chef Premium Content for Cloud Environments

-Chef Premium Content offers cloud target scanning to scan an extensive set of cloud resources across all major public cloud providers, containers, and Kubernetes deployments.
+Chef Premium Content offers cloud target scanning to scan an extensive set of cloud resources across major public cloud providers, containers, and Kubernetes deployments.

 | Benchmarks                                            | Level          | Audit          | Remediate  |
 | :-----------------------------------------------------| :------------- | :--------------| :--------- |